 The Transport Assessment which is based on the original figure of101 dwellings from this application calculates (using a TRICS database) that there would be a total of 39 trips west and 28 trips east of the site access in the morning peak hour of traffic which would be less than one car movement per minute in each direction.
 The trip rates in the afternoon peak hour would be similar, having up to 2.5% impact on traffic rates.
 The reduction in the number of homes from 101 to 87 would reduce these figures further.
-The proposed junction with associated road narrowing and safety measures would be able to cater for the proposed traffic and provide pedestrian crossing facilities.
-Conditions are necessary to require further details of the access junction and off-site highway works which would also require the applicant to enter into a s278 Agreement with the local highway authority.
+LCC Highways is satisfied that the proposed junction with associated road narrowing and safety measures would be able to satisfactorily cater for the proposed traffic and provide pedestrian crossing facilities.